 "We can add a button that starts your Keurig inside your house for tomorrow morning from your car!"

 Okay, we didn't really think of that last one, but you get the idea, right?
 It's when you constantly add features instead of delivering your Minimum Viable Product (MVP).

 Lesson #3: Don't freaking do that.
 Get the minimum out, do the least amount of work, spend the least amount of money.
 Make sure it works.
 Then use feedback to decide what to improve.
 Be humble.

 If you're looking to find the startups that have the truly motivated founders behind them, help them find you with a strong personal brand.

 Learn how our personal branding packages can help you impress more entrepreneurs.

-PS Check out the video of the product, it had the potential and could have been something!
+PS Check out the video of the product on kickstarter here, it had the potential and could have been something!